 What happens next?

-The only guarantee is that it’ll be at some point next summer.
-Here’s what the Student Aid website says on the matter:
+Here’s what the Student Aid website currently says on the matter:

 “The student loan payment pause is extended until the U.S. Department of Education is permitted to implement the debt relief program or the litigation is resolved.
 Payments will restart 60 days later.
 If the debt relief program has not been implemented and the litigation has not been resolved by June 30, 2023 – payments will resume 60 days after that.”